maren7/NBXplorer/docs/API.md

 ## <a name="scanUtxoSet"></a>Scan UTXO Set

-NBXplorer can scan the UTXO Set for output belonging to your derivationScheme.
+NRXplorer can scan the UTXO Set for output belonging to your derivationScheme.

-HTTP POST v1/cryptos/BTC/derivations/{derivationScheme}/utxos/scan
+HTTP POST v1/cryptos/BRLB/derivations/{derivationScheme}/utxos/scan

-In order to not consume too much RAM, NBXplorer splits the addresses to scan in several `batch` and scan the whole UTXO set sequentially.
+In order to not consume too much RAM, NRXplorer splits the addresses to scan in several `batch` and scan the whole UTXO set sequentially.
 Three branches are scanned: 0/x, 1/x and x.

 If a UTXO in one branch get found at a specific x, then all addresses inferior to index x will be considered used and not proposed when fetching a new unused address.